Winnemucca Indian Colony of Nevada: Recent history

 In 2007, the Winnemucca Indian Colony joined non-Natives from Utah in suing the United States to prevent the detonation of 700 tons of explosives at the Nevada Test Site, which is on ancestral Western Shoshone lands.
 In the 1940s, members of the tribe had been forcibly removed from their lands, which were taken over by the Nevada Test Site, where nuclear bombs were tested from 1951 to 1993.
 The tribe considers the removal and subsequent nuclear weapons testing on their lands as a violation of the 1863 Western Shoshone Treaty of Ruby Valley.
 The test, called Divine Strake, was eventually cancelled.

-The Committee on the Elimination of Racial Discrimination of the United Nations High Commission on Human Rights ruled on March 10, 2006 that the lands belonged to the Winnemucca Indian Colony and other Western Shoshone tribes.
-The USA does not recognise the competence of the Committee to hear complaints from individuals about violations of the rights protected by the Convention on the Elimination of Racial Discrimination.
+The Committee on the Elimination of Racial Discrimination of the United Nations High Commission on Human Rights ruled on March 10, 2006, that the lands belonged to the Winnemucca Indian Colony and other Western Shoshone tribes.
+The U.S. does not recognise the competence of the committee to hear complaints from individuals about violations of the rights protected by the Convention on the Elimination of Racial Discrimination.

 Today

 The Winnemucca Indian Colony of Nevada's tribal headquarters is located in Winnemucca, Nevada.
-Judy Rojo is the Tribal Chairman recognized by the federal Bureau of Indian Affairs.
+William Bills is the CEO/President recognized by the federal Bureau of Indian Affairs.
 The tribe is governed by a five-person tribal council.